- A high temperature? You might feel hot to touch on your chest or back (you do not need to measure your temperature)

 All of our staff and students can book a swab test at the University’s COVID test centre on campus.

-It is open from 9am – 5pm every day and you need to book your appointment online.
+It is open from 1–5pm every day (11am-3pm at weekends) and you need to book your appointment online.
 If you have difficulties booking online because of a disability, you can book a test by calling 0151 795 1000.
 You will need your staff or student ID number handy in the booking process (you can find this on your staff or student card).

 Testing is limited to students and staff who are displaying symptoms only.
-If you do NOT have symptoms but wish to access a test before travelling within the UK, you will need to access the University’s lateral flow testing.
+If you do NOT have symptoms but wish to access a test, you will need to access the University’s 'no symptoms' test.

 Next, tell us you are unwell